• Disease Overview

 Affected populations

 Hereditary angioedema is a rare disorder that affects males and females in equal numbers.
 Symptoms typically begin in early childhood.
-An estimated one in 50,000 to 150,000 individuals is affected by this disorder worldwide.
+An estimated one in 50,000 to 150,000 individuals are affected by this disorder worldwide.

 • < Previous section